hannobraun/playground/2025-08-02_monobloc/README.md

 # The result is `3`.
 ```

-Or we can bind a name to the block, and apply it via that name.
+Or we can bind a name to the block, and apply it by calling that name.

 ```
 { 2 + } => add_two .